uviekelvin/CovidPcr-ClientApp/README.md

 ensure your have the version installed globally on your machine.

 ## Project Dependencies
-run `ng install` to install all dependencies used in the project
+run `npm install` to install all dependencies used in the project

 ## Development server